 The simplest way to begin is whenever something comes into your world, and you have to release two or more items in exchange.

-I love this idea because there isn’t pressure to get “x” done by “y” date.
+I love this idea because there isn’t pressure to get “x” done by the “y” date.

 You could also look for one thing every day to either sell, donate, or throw away.
-In one year, you’ll have 365 fewer things to worry about.
+In one year, you’ll have 365 fewer things to worry over.

-We’ve reached the end of Why Others Adapted the Minimalist Lifestyle.
+We’ve reached the end of How to Adopt a Minimalist Lifestyle.
 I hope you enjoyed it!

 In between writing this article, I decided to tackle cleaning my kitchen.
 Within ten minutes, I broke two bowls.

-Whether you’re suffocating in stuff, or only just needing to pare down a little bit more – I hope the collected wisdom from others helps you on your minimalist lifestyle journey.
+Whether you’re suffocating in stuff or only just needing to pare down a little bit more – I hope the collected wisdom from others helps you with your minimalist style.

 When you focus less on your outer world, you will have more time to find inner contentment.